 Once you have evaluated all of these factors, though, you may still be left with some questions—particularly if you don't plan on eating the entire avocado, which many of us would find too filling and a bit overwhelming.
 Some brands of avocado list the serving size as 1/3 of an avocado, which may be more helpful.
 But when you are using the avocado as a spread on toast, wouldn't a tablespoon measurement be ideal?
 Knowing alternative serving sizes will make it simple when determining the nutritional content of what you are eating.

-If looking at just the number of calories in an avocado, you may wonder why this fruit is touted as super-healthy—the numbers appear to be quite high!
-But when a food is packed with nutrients and health benefits giving you a very high ratio of nutrients to calories (which is called "nutrient dense"), and the fat is unsaturated, it is considered a healthy choice.
-Avocados are labeled as a "super food" because of their dozen or so proven health benefits, from contributing to heart health, to lowering blood pressure, to digestive health, to lowering cholesterol levels, to the fact that eating avocados with other foods assists in your nutrient intake.
+If looking at just the number of calories in avocado, you may wonder why this fruit is touted as super-healthy—the numbers appear to be quite high!
+But when a food is packed with nutrients and health benefits, giving you a very high ratio of nutrients to calories (which is called "nutrient dense") with unsaturated fats, it is considered a healthy choice.
+Avocados are labeled as a "super food" because of their dozen or so proven health benefits like contributing to heart health, aiding digestive health, lowering blood pressure, reducing cholesterol levels, and assisting in your nutrient intake when eaten with other foods.

 Calories and Fat in One Avocado

-Since we don't eat the pit or skin, the serving size of one medium avocado is measured when the fruit is cubed or diced; according to the USDA, this is about 150 grams (or 1/3 pound and about 5 1/4 ounces).
+Since we don't eat the pit or skin, the serving size of one medium avocado is measured when the fruit is cubed or diced; according to the USDA, this is about 150 grams (or five and a quarter ounces, just over a third of a pound).
 It is important to keep in mind that the calorie and fat figures are for a particular weight, so the amount in your avocado will vary if it is larger or smaller than 150 grams.

 Avocado's Other Nutrients

 One medium avocado not only provides a whole lot of nutrients but is also low in the bad stuff.
-One medium avocado has 0 mg cholesterol, 11 mg of sodium, and 13 grams total carbohydrates.
-It comes in at 3 grams protein and 10 grams dietary fiber.
+One medium avocado has zero cholesterol, 11 milligrams of sodium, and 13 grams of total carbohydrates.
+It comes in at three grams of protein and 10 grams of dietary fiber.
 When it comes to vitamins and minerals, an avocado is nearly off the charts.
 It is very high in potassium—supplying more than a banana!—and has a significant amount of vitamins C (healthy immune system) and K (bone health), as well as folate (cell function).
 Avocados also contain lutein and zeaxanthin which improve eye health and have a lot of fiber, which we know assists in digestion, metabolism, and weight loss.

 Adding Avocado to Your Diet

-Avocado is a delicious addition to a mozzarella insalata caprese, complementing the cheese and tomatoes perfectly, and it fits in naturally with a black bean and corn salad.
-But don't discount using avocados in desserts and sweet drinks; the fruit's creaminess and subtle flavor, as well as healthy fats, make it an ideal ingredient for vegan avocado fudge, avocado lime ice cream, and an avocado mango smoothie.
+Avocado is a delicious addition to a mozzarella Insalata Caprese, complementing the cheese and tomatoes perfectly, and it fits in naturally with a black bean and corn salad.
+But don't discount using avocados in desserts and sweet drinks; the fruit's creaminess, subtle flavor, and healthy fats make it an ideal ingredient for vegan avocado fudge, avocado lime ice cream, and an avocado mango smoothie.